 A myofascial "trigger point" is a sensitive point in skeletal muscle that is associated with the development of a nodule or “knot”.
 This area becomes painful at the site and can also generate radiating referred pain patterns.

-Acupuncture and dry needling are distinct and very different modalities.
+Acupuncture and dry needling are very distinct modalities.
 Dry needling of is based on a thorough musculoskeletal evaluation and modern western medicine theories.
 Acupuncture on the other hand is based on the principles of Traditional Chinese Medicine, including channel theories, the stimulation of life force ‘Chi’, and meridians/zones.

 The reason most people confuse the two methods is the fact they both involve the use of a solid thin needle filament.